 The Accounting major at Grace College is designed to meet the needs of students who wish to become Certified Public Accountants (CPA) or Certified Management Accountants (CMA) and also for students who do not plan to pursue such a certification.

-Grace College has received specialized accreditation for its business program through the International Assembly for Collegiate Business Education (IACBE), located in Olathe, Kansas.
+Grace College has received specialized accreditation for its business program through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 Accounting is a broad field with several different career paths.
 Graduates may choose to pursue a career such as financial accounting, managerial or cost accounting, auditing, tax, governmental accounting, or not-for-profit accounting.

 The Accounting Program at Grace College prepares graduates for such careers.
 If the student wishes to pursue a certification after graduation (CPA or CMA are the most common), majoring in accounting at Grace provides the necessary coursework in both accounting and business to meet the requirements to take these exams for most states.
 Most states now require 150 hours of college credit to sit for the CPA exam.
 The Grace College Accounting Program helps students achieve 150 hours of credit in 4 years instead of the 5 years required at many other colleges.
 Accounting courses at Grace are appropriately rigorous, preparing students for professional careers in accounting.